Mom and daughter share snacks

 • Children’s is the lead agency for Safe Kids Georgia.

 • Through Strong4Life, the prevention arm of Children’s, we provide training and resources to families, local schools, early care centers and community organizations.
-This includes programs for early care and education centers, for providers, and school nutrition programs.
+This includes programs for early care and education centers, providers and school nutrition programs.

 • Project S.A.V.E. hosts professional CPR/AED trainings across Georgia.